 About the American Indian Graduate Center (AIGC)

 AIGC is a national organization, based in Albuquerque, NM, providing educational support through scholarships since 1969.
-AIGC is a national provider of scholarships for American Indian and Alaska Native graduate and undergraduate students and has awarded more than $52 million in scholarships in the 47 years since its inception.
+AIGC is a national provider of scholarships for American Indian and Alaska Native graduate and undergraduate students.

 American Indian Graduate Center, Inc.